NoaAmichai/file-converter-bot/README.md

 ---

-# Convert Master Bot 🤖
+# File Converter Bot 🤖

-Convert Master Bot is a Telegram bot that allows you to convert files to different formats right from your Telegram chat.
+File Converter Bot is a Telegram bot that allows you to convert files to different formats right from your Telegram chat.

 ## Usage